overextended/ox_inventory/index.md

 	end)
 end)
 ```
+* Delete `config.json` to fallback to using the MySQL connection string in server.cfg

 Moving items around while the inventory is refreshing can cause the client to desync; while I do plan to resolve the cause I recommend locking the inventory during certain situations.
 * [esx_jobs] When the Work() function is running for a player, trigger `TriggerEvent('linden_inventory:busy', true)`; toggle it off once their task is complete